 Depending on how you want to invest the cash value, you can choose between traditional universal life insurance (rates determined by insurer), indexed universal life insurance (tracks an index), and variable universal life insurance (you pick from a set of mutual funds).
 Every universal life insurance policy also has a fixed interest rate investment option, but these tend to have low returns.

-Universal life insurance policies are essentially a higher risk, higher potential return option as compared to investing in whole life insurance.
-For traditional and indexed universal polcies, your cash value will typically have a guaranteed annual rate of return, but this can be quite low or 0%.
+Universal life insurance policies are essentially higher risk, and higher potential return, compared to whole life insurance.
+For traditional and indexed universal policies, your cash value will typically have a guaranteed annual rate of return, but this can be quite low or 0%.
 (Not that 0% is a bad annual minimum, it actually ensures that gains from previous years aren’t impacted by poor results.)
 Similarly, in good years, the insurer will put a cap on the maximum annual gains.

-Variable universal life insurance is even more risky as your cash value can actually decrease and there are higher administrative fees.
-In addition, your investment options come with expense ratios that are often higher than those found in comparable mutual funds elsewhere.
+Variable universal life insurance is even more risky, as your cash value can actually decrease and there are higher administrative fees.
+In addition, your investment options often come with higher expense ratios than those in comparable mutual funds.

-However, a key benefit of universal life insurance policies is that you can pay a greater amount into the cash value in years when you have the money on-hand.
-By doing so, you reduce the amount of time it takes to build up enough cash value that the majority of premiums can be paid using it.
+However, a key benefit of universal life insurance policies is that you can pay more into the cash value in years when you can afford to.
+By doing so, you reduce the time it takes to build up enough cash value that most of the premiums can be paid with it.
 You can get a similar effect by purchasing a whole life insurance policy that’s paid for over a shortened period of time, such as 20 years.
-But this strategy is more flexible if you’ve invested in a universal life insurance policy as you’re not required to pay the higher amount in years when it would be difficult.
+But this strategy is more flexible with a universal life insurance policy, as you’re not required to pay more in years when you don’t have the money.